The Last Kingdom (TV series): Development

 The series started shooting in November 2014.
 It was produced by Carnival Films for BBC Two and BBC America.
 Nick Murphy (Prey, Occupation) served as co-executive producer and directed multiple episodes.
 For portrayals of the Vikings at sea, the Viking ship replica Havhingsten fra Glendalough was used.
 The series was filmed primarily in Hungary, with most scenes at the eight acres near Budapest owned by Korda Studios with its Medieval Village Set and surrounding mountains, forests and lakes.

 Filming for the second series began in Budapest in June 2016.
 Richard Rankin, Gerard Kearns, Thure Lindhardt, Millie Brady, Erik Madsen, and Peter McDonald joined the cast.
 In August 2016, Aftonbladet reported that Swedish actors Björn Bengtsson and Magnus Samuelsson would join the main cast.
 Also that month, it was reported that Stephen Butchard would return as the sole script writer and that Netflix had signed on as an international co-production partner for the second series.

 In April 2018, Netflix confirmed that a third series was in production, based on the books The Lords of the North and Sword Song, which would air exclusively on the streaming service, and Bernard Cornwell indicated that he had been offered a cameo appearance.
 Swedish actor Ola Rapace joined the cast for series 3, as Jarl Harald Bloodhair.
 Swedish director Erik Leijonborg was behind the camera for series 3; he has collaborated with Rapace on several Swedish TV series.

 On 26 December 2018, the series was renewed for a fourth series by Netflix.
 On 7 July 2020, the series was renewed for a fifth series by Netflix.
 On 30 April 2021, it was announced that the series would conclude with the fifth series.
-Filming for season 5 wrapped in June 2021.
+Filming for series 5 wrapped in June 2021.

-The final season will be followed by a feature-length film titled Seven Kings Must Die, whose filming finished on 19 March 2022.
+The final series was followed by a feature-length film titled Seven Kings Must Die, which completed filming on 19 March 2022.
+It premiered on Netflix on 14 April 2023.

 Historical background

 The main events of the reign of Alfred the Great and his heirs are well recorded, and a number of men called Uhtred ruled from Bamburgh Castle, most notably Uhtred the Bold more than a century later.
 The people identified as "Danes" came from many places in and around Denmark, including Southern Sweden and Norway.
-Historians believe that the Danish invaders of Northumbria came from Jutland in Denmark, as mentioned in Cornwell's books, as well as some of the Danish islands and East Denmark (southern Sweden).
+Historians believe that the Danish invaders of Northumbria came from Jutland in Denmark, as mentioned in Cornwell's books, as well as some of the Danish islands and East Denmark (present-day southern Sweden).